Command-line tools

 }

-datamint-upload --path data/OAI_CARE/dicoms/ -r --segmentation_path data/OAI_CARE/segmentations/ --segmentation_names segmentation_names.yaml --publish
+datamint-upload data/OAI_CARE/dicoms/ -r --segmentation_path data/OAI_CARE/segmentations/ --segmentation_names segmentation_names.yaml --publish

 To check if the segmentations were uploaded correctly, you can see some information after running your command line: